A Structured Approach to Safety Case Construction for AI Systems: Methodology

 \begin{description} \item[RQ1] \textbf{What taxonomy of claim types, argument strategies, and evidence categories is suitable for AI safety cases? }

-This research question aims to define classification schemes and templates for the kinds of claims (e.g., absolute vs. marginal safety claims), types of arguments (e.g., layered, barrier, or comparative arguments), and types of evidence (e.g., testing results, audits, formal proofs) that commonly occur in AI system assurance. \\ \item[RQ2] \textbf{Can we identify reusable safety case patterns for AI and demonstrate their use in a case study? }
+This research question aims to define classification schemes and templates for the kinds of claims (e.g., absolute vs. marginal safety claims), types of arguments (e.g., layered, barrier, or comparative arguments), and types of evidence (e.g., testing results, audits, formal proofs) that commonly occur in AI system assurance.

+\item[RQ2] \textbf{Can we identify reusable safety case templates and patterns for AI and demonstrate their use in a case study? }

-Our second RQ plan to derive generic CAE patterns for common AI safety concerns and test the framework by applying these patterns in an illustrative case study of an AI system.
+Our second RQ plans to derive generic CAE templates and patterns for common AI safety concerns and test the study by applying the templates and a selected pattern in an illustrative case study of an AI system.

 \end{description}